angel-mora/web-static-lephucr/content/chatgpt_history/create-blog-post-videos.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  Script to create videos out of blog posts, ruby and python, use existing libraries"
 draft: false
 ---

 # Create Blog Post Videos

-## ✅ TODOs

-## 📌 Summary
-Script to create videos out of blog posts, ruby and python, use existing libraries

 ## 🧠 Full Chat

+🙋 **You:**

 Script to create videos out of blog posts, ruby and python, use existing libraries

+---

+🤖 **Assistant:**

 Creating videos from blog posts is a multi-step process.
 Here's a high-level approach using Ruby and Python: